No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 1998

-Famous For: Formerly "The Dancin' Homers Webpage," Justin Hess's site screamed originality and inspired creative features on many future fan sites.
-Home to a fantastic little tribute to Hugo (c'mon, you remember Hugo), MAAS was one of the best general sites in history.
+Famous For: Formerly "The Dancin' Homers Webpage", Justin Hess's site screamed originality and inspired creative features on many future fan sites.
+Home to a fantastic little tribute to Hugo, MAAS was one of the best general sites in history.

 Omar's Simpsons Site